 Participation in TLC can be short-term or long-term based upon individual needs.
 The cost for TLC services vary based on the number of sessions needed.
 Please call 954-262-4506 for more information.

-The purpose of Academic Success Coaching is to extend SASS services to students, in grades 6-12, who may benefit from an abbreviated, shorter term (one semester) delivery of services currently offered by the SASS department.
+The purpose of Academic Success Coaching is to extend SAS services to students in grades 6-12 who may benefit from an abbreviated, shorter term (one semester) delivery of services currently offered by the SASS department.

 - Create a Personal Learning Plan (PLP) for each student by setting goals and devising an action plan based upon individual student needs.

 - Assist students with monitoring My Backpack for missing assignments and assignments completed but not mastered, on a daily basis.